 We will ascend to Mera High Camp 5,800m/ 19,029ft.
 We head back onto the glacier to where we dropped off yesterday and follow the easy graded snow slopes, and after a short distance arrive at an area of crevasses which we will have to navigate carefully.
 We then make are way slowly up to High camp.
 Remember to look behind you where you will see views of Everest, Makalu, Nuptse and Lhotse and this trek up to high camp holds some Himalayan treasures.
 This camp is hidden behind a rocky section.
 The camp site is small and has some drop offs on the right as you enter the camp.
 It is time to rehydrate and recover for summit push.
 2/3 hours to reach Mera peak high camp.

 The climb to the summit of Mera Peak starts gradually, and much depends on weather conditions.
 Once we leave high camp usually at 2am it should take 4/6 hours to reach the summit.
 Getting into a rest step and taking our time will be critical to conserving energy for the decent.
 The central summit appears above the wide glacier, flanked by 2 ridges.
 We climb the snowfields avoiding the crevasses.
 This steep section can take 2 hours and is slow going.
 The route swings to the east of the left hand ridge before turning back towards the main summit ridge of Mera.
 Mera peak has 3 summits, our objective is the highest.
-This short steep snow slope is easily climbed, but the last 20m/ 65ft requires a lot of effort, Jumaring on a short steep ice section and you arrive on the summit.
 After reaching the summit and enjoying amazing views over the Himalayas, we have a short abseil before the long descent back to High camp.
-We will rest for 45 minutes before descending back down to our campsite in the Hinku Valley at Kongme Dingma 4,800m/ 15,748ft.
+We will rest for 45 minutes before descending back down to our campsite in the Hinku Valley at Kongme Dingma 4,800m/ 15,748 feet.
 This is a 12 hour day round trip.
-It can be quicker.

 Free time in Kathmandu.
 We have to say goodbye, your Mera and Island peaks climbing adventure has come to and end.
 We will transfer you to the airport for onward journey.